sebastienwindal/RandomStuff/CommandLineTools.md

-# Useful unix commands cheat list
+# MAC OSX terminal commands cheat list

 ## xxd

 Use **xxd -r -p** to convert memory hex bytes into readable text.

-For instance, to get the content of a REST response buffer stored in a NSConcreteMutableData at address (0x08654860), lldb will return:
+For instance, to troubleshoot the content of a REST response buffer stored in a NSConcreteMutableData at address (0x08654860), in XCode debugger window, lldb will return:

 ```
 (lldb) po 0x08654860